 Beyond the emotional trauma caused by a separation or divorce, there are all the sensitive issues that need to be resolved.

-In addition to ensuring a more harmonious post-couple life, the services of a family mediator can help you make important decisions with a structured approach focused on finding solutions.
+In addition to ensuring a more harmonious post-couple life, the services of a family mediator can help you make important decisions with a structured approach focused on family dispute resolution.

 The meetings with your family mediator can be held by videoconference or in person.